-The following features are already available in Nebula Operator:
+The following features are already available in NebulaGraph Operator:

-- Deploy and uninstall clusters: Nebula Operator simplifies the process of deploying and uninstalling clusters for users.

-Nebula Operator allows you to quickly create, update, or delete a NebulaGraph cluster by simply providing the corresponding CR file.
-For more information, see Deploy NebulaGraph Clusters with Kubectl or Deploy NebulaGraph Clusters with Helm. - Scale clusters: Nebula Operator calls NebulaGraph's native scaling interfaces in a control loop to implement the scaling logic.
+- Deploy and uninstall clusters: NebulaGraph Operator simplifies the process of deploying and uninstalling clusters for users.
+NebulaGraph Operator allows you to quickly create, update, or delete a NebulaGraph cluster by simply providing the corresponding CR file.
+For more information, see Deploy NebulaGraph Clusters with Kubectl or Deploy NebulaGraph Clusters with Helm. - Scale clusters: NebulaGraph Operator calls NebulaGraph's native scaling interfaces in a control loop to implement the scaling logic.
 You can simply perform scaling operations with YAML configurations and ensure the stability of data.
-For more information, see Scale clusters with Kubectl or Scale clusters with Helm. - Cluster Upgrade: Nebula Operator supports cluster upgrading from version 3.0.0 to version 3.1.x. - Self-Healing: Nebula Operator calls interfaces provided by NebulaGraph clusters to dynamically sense cluster service status.
-Once an exception is detected, Nebula Operator performs fault tolerance.
-For more information, see Self-Healing. - Balance Scheduling: Based on the scheduler extension interface, the scheduler provided by Nebula Operator evenly distributes Pods in a NebulaGraph cluster across all nodes.
+For more information, see Scale clusters with Kubectl or Scale clusters with Helm. - Cluster Upgrade: NebulaGraph Operator supports cluster upgrading from version 3.0.0 to version 3.4.0. - Backup and Recovery: NebulaGraph supports data backup and recovery.
+Users can use NebulaGraph Operator to backup the data of the NebulaGraph cluster to storage services that are compatible with the S3 protocol, and can also restore data to the cluster from the storage service.
+For details, see Backup and restore using NebulaGraph Operator. - Self-Healing: NebulaGraph Operator calls interfaces provided by NebulaGraph clusters to dynamically sense cluster service status.
+Once an exception is detected, NebulaGraph Operator performs fault tolerance.
+For more information, see Self-Healing. - Balance Scheduling: Based on the scheduler extension interface, the scheduler provided by NebulaGraph Operator evenly distributes Pods in a NebulaGraph cluster across all nodes.